stairjoke/wenzels.blog/content/2023/5_May/110_after-twitter/After Twitter.en.md

 ----

-OGImage: OGImage.jpg
+Ogimage: OGImage.jpg

 ----

-OGImageALT: The image shows the blog post title.
+Ogimagealt: The image shows the blog post title.

 ----

-Teaser:

-Recently I realized that I’d not been active much on social media for a while, and to my surprise I didn’t miss it.
+Teaser: Recently I realized that I’d not been active much on social media for a while, and to my surprise I didn’t miss it.
 When Musk began to ruin Twitter in earnest I decided to move to Mastodon.
 In the beginning I missed the lively discussions, the interactions, and the inspirations the larger social bubble afforded on Twitter.
 Mastodon just wasn’t the same.
 But so was Twitter, it no longer was the Twitter I liked.
 Back then I wrote:

 ----